sardana-org/sardana-questionnaire/results.md

 ##### Comment #1 - part 1

-Well we are not using pseudocounter but so called attribute counters. to my knowledge mspd was teh first to request and have it deployed continuous scan, so callad madscan.
-Now exist ascanct which we are using but whaih has severla drwabacks.
+Well we are not using pseudocounter but so called attribute counters. to my knowledge mspd was the first to request and have it deployed continuous scan, so called madscan.
+Now exist ascanct which we are using but what has several drwabacks.

-The way of feeding the continuous scan (start stop number of points integertaion time) might lead to unrealistic speed fro teh motor.
+The way of feeding the continuous scan (start stop number of points integration time) might lead to unrealistic speed fro the motor.

 ----